foundata/guidelines/oci-container-image-guide.md

   rules but cannot relax an unconditional `MUST` or `MUST NOT` or extend a built-in maximum.
-- A **platform qualification** is the per-image, per-platform record (`platform-qualification.json`) of observations, evidence digests and the platform verdict produced by qualification on one build worker.
+- A **platform qualification** is the per-image, per-platform record (`platform-qualification-<platform>.json`, one file per target platform) of observations, evidence digests and the platform verdict produced by qualification on one build worker.
 - A **release candidate** is the aggregate record (`release-candidate.json`) produced by assembly from one or more accepted platform qualifications.
 It identifies the exact image manifest or image index eligible for publication.